-- (1) the manner in which the Contractor shall acquire such equity in a third party, including the manner in which Contractor shall apportion capital contributions to such third party between the relative value of private Contractor contributions and the value of contributions representing a license under a Subject Invention; - (2) the manner in which the Contractor shall hold such equity, given that the Government has an undivided 51% interest in that portion of such equity representing the value of contributions resulting from a license to such Subject Invention; - (3) the manner in which the Contractor shall dispose of such equity, giving due consideration to the potential for a conflict of interest between the interests of the Government and the Contractor; and - (4) the manner in which Contractor's inventors are compensated. - (f) The Contractor shall indicate whether a Subject Invention will be pursued under its government-funded technology transfer program or its privately-funded technology transfer program within six (6) months after the Subject Invention is reported to the Contractor, unless an extension is otherwise agreed in writing by the Patent Counsel.
-Subject Inventions reported to the Contractor on or after the effective date of the contract modification that incorporates this clause into Prime Contract No. DE-AC05-

-00OR22725 will be eligible for commercialization pursuant to the privately-funded technology transfer program.
+- (1) the manner in which the Contractor shall acquire such equity in a third party, including the manner in which Contractor shall apportion capital contributions to such third party between the relative value of private Contractor contributions and the value of contributions representing a license under a Subject Invention; - (2) the manner in which the Contractor shall hold such equity, given that the Government has an undivided interest in that portion of such equity representing the value of contributions resulting from a license to such Subject Invention; - (3) the manner in which the Contractor shall dispose of such equity, giving due consideration to the potential for a conflict of interest between the interests of the Government and the Contractor; and - (4) the manner in which Contractor's inventors are compensated. - (g) (1) The Contractor shall indicate whether a Subject Invention will be pursued under its government-funded technology transfer program or its PFTT program within six (6) months after the Subject Invention is reported to the Contractor, unless an extension is otherwise agreed in writing by the Patent Counsel.
+Subject Inventions reported to the Contractor on or after the effective date of the contract modification that incorporates this clause into Prime Contract No. DE-AC05-00OR22725 will be eligible for commercialization pursuant to the PFTT program - (2) Notwithstanding paragraph (g)(1) above, DOE grants permission for the Contractor to elect the following Subject Inventions for commercialization in the PFFT program which were reported to the Contractor prior to the effective date of the contract modification that incorporates this clause into the Prime Contract No. DE-AC05-000R22725 (March 15, 2004):